 How many Wifi points do I need?

-Google Wifi points work best when they can see each other with a clear line of sight.
-Barriers such as heavy furniture and walls made of thick concrete or brick can influence Wi-Fi performance.
-With additional Wifi points, it’ll be easier to strategically place them in a way that avoids obstructions.
+Points work best when they can see each other with a clear line of sight.
+Barriers like heavy furniture and walls made of thick concrete or brick can influence Wi-Fi performance.
+With additional points, it’ll be easier to strategically place them in a way that avoids obstructions.

 Crowded Wi-Fi areas like apartment buildings can result in crowded Wi-Fi channels and reduced Wi-Fi performance.
 In these environments, the closer you are to a point, the better your Wi-Fi performance will be.